Make-School-Courses/FEW-1.1-Web-Foundations/11 - JavaScript Class Objects Intro/README.md

-# Lesson Title

-HTML is the structural foundation for all web applications.

-There are a few rules to writing good HTML.
+# JavaScript Class Objects and Protypical Inheritence

+While JavaScript is a Object Oriented Programming Language it handles Class Objects and Inheritence differently than other languages.
+Understanding JavaScript's unique inheritence model is key to fully understanding JavaScript.

 ## Learning Objectives/Competencies

-1. Identify tags, elements, and attributes
-1. Define tags, elements, and attributes
+1. Define Class Functions
-1. Write quality semantic HTML
+1. Use the Prototype chain to implement inheritence

 ## Initial Exercise

-- Think pair share: "what is html" where have you seen it before.
+-

 ## Overview/TT I